Rugby Football League: Subsequent events

+In 2006, Catalans Dragons joined the British game, marking the second French team to do so.
+Unlike PSG, Catalans would go on to be a success in the British game.

 In 2011 a major change to the game was agreed, changing from a winter to a summer game, starting in 2012 with a playing season from March to November, aligning with the Super League, which has played this way since 1996.
 The regional leagues may include winter competitions in addition.

 In 2012, the Rugby Football League were awarded the Stonewall Sport Award in recognition of their work in embracing inclusivity and tackling homophobia.
 They also became the first UK sporting organisation to make the top 100 employers in the Stonewall Index that measures attitudes towards lesbian, gay and bisexual staff.

 Prince Harry, Duke of Sussex served as patron until February 2021.
+He was replaced by his sister in law The Princess of Wales.

+In March 2025, chairman Simon Johnson underwent a high profile sudden departure following a motion passed at a council meeting by Leigh Leopards and Batley Bulldogs.
+This coincidence with a number of other executives' resignations aimed growing unrest from clubs regarding the governing body's decision making.
+The Guardian describe the RFL as going "from once crisis to another", with this event marking three leadership changes in eight years.
+The newspaper stated the lack of effective leadership had led to an increase in club power and threatened any potential investments from the National Rugby League, in addition to risking the reversal of the good work that had been on on-field in recent years.
+In this time of crisis, multiple whistleblowers made complaints about historical sexism and misogyny within the organisation.

+In August 2025, Sport England required the RFL to come up with a "Governance Action Plan" after concerns relating to compliance with England's codes of sports governance.

+In an October 2025 meeting between the RFL and the Australian Rugby League Commission, ARLC chief Peter V'landys described the RFLs financial viability as a "train crash".
+Stating they needed to drastically find ways to increase revenue to support the "strong product" they govern.